Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the GeForce GT 640 DDR3 should in theory be a lot superior to the GeForce 920M overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the GeForce GT 640 DDR3 should theoretically be quite a bit better than the GeForce 920M overall. (explain)

-Texel RateThe GeForce 920M will be a small bit (more or less 6%) better at AF than the GeForce GT 640 DDR3. (explain)
+Texel RateThe GeForce 920M should be just a bit (about 6%) more effective at anisotropic filtering than the GeForce GT 640 DDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison